Study with us Widening access

-If an application, through information contained in sections including the personal statement and reference, provides evidence that the applicant is not suitable to be considered for admission to the particular degree programme, even with the flexibility that a contextual offer provides, an offer cannot be made.
+If an application, through information contained in sections including the personal statement and reference, provides evidence that the applicant is not suitable to be considered for admission to the particular degree programme, even with the flexibility that our Minimum Entry Requirements provide, an offer cannot be made.

 In addition, offers from Strathclyde can only be made in line with any constraints placed by the Scottish Funding Council on numbers of funded places, and in the context of overall demand.

 Are you taking FOCUS West Top-Up as a qualification?